ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/Results/benchmark_EDM.png" width="1000" weight="center">
 </p>

-**Figure 18: Benchmarks of the skeletonize operation using as a structuring element a disk of 3 by 3 size.**
+**Figure 18: Benchmarks of the EDM operation using as a structuring element a disk of 3 by 3 size.**

 As we can see, for the  for the EDM operator we have an average excution time of 155.589 ms and average memory used of 85.411 MiB.